ICIJ/datashare-playground/README.md

 │   └── reindex.sh # Reindex files from an index and under a specific directory ├── index
 │   ├── clone.sh # Clone a given index into another
+│   ├── create.sh # Create an index using default Datashare settings
+│   ├── delete.sh # Delete an index
-│   └── list.sh # List all indices
+│   ├── list.sh # List all indices
+│   └── replace.sh # Replace an index by another one
 ├── lib
 │   └── sync.sh # Sync this directory with another location with rsync
 └── task